-- A certain amount of EXP will merit one level.
-Each level has a different amount of EXP that it takes to get to the next level.
-Listed below is the amount of EXP you need to level.
+• A certain amount of EXP will merit one level.
+The amount of EXP needed to gain a level increases as you get higher in level.
+Listed below is the amount of EXP you need to gain a level.

 Each time you level up you gain the following.